SD-ReID: View-aware Stable Diffusion for Aerial-Ground Person Re-Identification: Proposed Method

 During training, both the person representation and the instance-level view feature are supervised to ensure discrimination and view-awareness.
 However, during inference, the instance-level view feature \(\tilde{P}_V\) is unavailable since the image of the same person with other views is inaccessible in real retrieval scenarios.
 To obtain stable view conditions for retrieval, we maintain a momentum-based memory bank that aggregates instance-level view features into global prototypes across the training set.
 As shown in the right corner of \newcref{fig:overall}, the global prototypes are updated with the corresponding instance-level view feature with the following equations:

 where \(\alpha\) is the momentum coefficient. \(M_A\) and \(M_G\) denote the global view prototypes for aerial and ground views, respectively.
-These prototypes provide robust cross-instance view conditions, which are employed to guide the generative process in the second stage.
+These prototypes provide robust cross-instance view conditions, which are employed to guide the generative process in the second stage as described in \newcref{subsec:second_stage}.